 You are required to get a bond because it guarantees you will fulfill your obligations.
 It’s protection for the public, not you.

-Yes.
-We have exclusive high risk bond markets for license & permit bonds and can usually get you approved even with credit issues.
+Yes, it is possible.
+There are high risk bond markets for license & permit bonds and you can usually get you approved with credit issues.
 Most people can also get approved for fidelity bonds regardless of credit.

 We may be able to approve you for a court bond with bad credit, but this varies on the type and your financial situation.
 For contract bonds, larger contractors with poor credit can be approved with strong CPA prepared business financials.
 However, smaller contract accounts will not be able to obtain a bond as there are no high risk markets.

-With surety bonds, the obligee will determine whether a bond is required.
+With surety bonds, the obligee (the entity requiring the bond) will determine whether a bond is required.
 Bond requirements vary greatly by your occupation and location.

 Fidelity bonds are insurance and are usually optional to obtain.
 However, they are sometimes required along with a surety bond to operate legally.
 You can use our tool to get a free bond analysis and determine which bond is right for you.

 How to Get a Surety Bond FAQ's:

 You will need to apply with a surety bond provider that is licensed in your state.
 It is helpful to provide the exact bond type and amount that you need to obtain.
 If you already know which bond you need, simply apply online and get instantly approved.
 If you’re unsure of which type of bond you need, you can take a look at the surety bonds required by state.
 If you need additional help, please contact a bond professional.

 You can get instantly approved and print license & permit bonds and contract bonds at your home or office.
 However, we do not offer instant approvals for court bonds, as the underwriting process generally involves a more extensive review of the applicant.